TheArtOfScreaming/Privacy-Policy/index.md

+# The Art of Screaming - Privacy Policy

 We care about your privacy.

 We DO NOT COLLECT ANY PERSONAL INFORMATION while using [The Art of Screaming iOS app](https://apps.apple.com/us/app/the-art-of-screaming-create-your-own-vocal-warm-up/id514202275).